santhoshibiradars/Portfolio/README.md

 </p>
 👋 Hi, I'm Santhoshi Biradar

 I turn complex data into clear insights that help businesses make better decisions.
-I’m finishing my Master’s in Information Systems at Saint Louis University (May 2025) and have practical experience from Amazon and Accenture.
+I’m finishing my Master’s in Information Systems at Saint Louis University (May 2025) and have practical experience from Saint Louis University, Amazon and Accenture.

 Skills: